swissbib/libadmin/documentation/MigrationToLibadminEnhanced.md

 Does that overwrite some fields of the previous step ?
 It should only add new info !!!

-This will import in the db forom config/autoload/local.php
+This will import in the db from config/autoload/local.php

 ```
 cd libadmin